emmanuelmoupojou2/Field_Plant_Disease_Detection/README.md

 #The results will show as a dictionary:
 {'path_to_object1': 'disease1', 'path_to_object2': 'disease2', etc.}
 ```

+## Custom Training

+*The final inference is done using the file classification.py that uses a default Mobilenet model and weights.
+You can train a different model with different dataset for this final classification.
+After your custom training, you should perform the following updates in classification.py:

++ _weights_file_ : Path to the .h5 weights file saved after your custom training
++ _model_file_: Path to your .json custom model

+* The FCDD component can be further trained with custom dataset as described [here](https://github.com/liznerski/fcdd#custom-data)

+* The SAM component has been trained on a dataset of 11 million images and 1.1 billion masks, and has strong zero-shot performance on a variety of segmentation tasks.

 ## License

 The project is open source and distributed under the [MIT License](https://github.com/emmanuelmoupojou2/Field_Plant_Disease_Detection/tree/main?tab=MIT-1-ov-file)